Thursday, July 17, 2025

 The story also is printed in the anthology of southern ghost and supernatural stories 'Nightmares in Dixie' (1987), edited by McSherry, Waugh and Greenberg; and in 'The American Fantasy Tradition' (2002), edited by Brian M. Thomsen.
 And it's among the stories collected in Valancourt Books' 2023 reissue of Wagner's anthology, 'In A Lonely Place.'

-“Where the Summer Ends’ is set in Knoxville, Tennessee in the summer of 1977.
+'Where the Summer Ends’ is set in Fort Sanders, Knoxville, in the summer of 1977.
 Mercer, the protagonist of the story, is an older college student who is rehabbing a house in a seedy, gentrifying neighborhood.
 He furnishes his house with items salvaged from the abandoned homes littering the area, or, when the opportunity presents itself, with better-quality purchases from Grady, an elderly, cantankerous ‘antiques’ dealer who lives nearby.
 Grady has a fine mantelpiece that Mercer covets; with the strategic application of the right amount of liquor, maybe Grady will sell it for a price Mercer can afford.

 The summer is hot and sticky and there are thunderstorms nearly every night.
 The entire ghetto has been overrun with kudzu, the fast-growing shrub originally imported from Japan.
 It overgrows the deserted homes and parking lots and playgrounds, and it’s even encroaching on Grady’s house.